Yu Qiangsheng: Early life and family

 Yu was born to father Huang Jing (黄敬) and his second wife, Fan Jin.
 Yu's mother was a journalist who later became vice mayor of Beijing and president of Beijing Daily.
 His father, born Yu Qiwei (俞启威), was born in 1912 to a prominent family in Shaoxing, Zhejiang Province.
 Yu Qiwei first married fellow schoolmate Li Yunhe from National Qingdao University (now Shandong University), and introduced Li to the communist movement.
 They later divorced, and after the Marco Polo Bridge incident, Li fled to the Yun'an district of Guangdong Province where she first dated mutual friend and CCP spymaster Kang Sheng, and later, Mao Zedong, whom she married to become Jiang Qing, the inaugural first lady of the People's Republic of China and leader of the radical political alliance known as the Gang of Four.
 Huang remained friends with Kang Sheng, and went on to marry Fan Jin, Yu Qiangsheng's mother.

 Yu had four siblings including his younger brother Yu Zhengsheng, now a retired senior Chinese politician whose career included assignments as the Communist Party Secretary of Hubei Province and Shanghai, and 8th Chairman of the Chinese People's Political Consultive Conference.
-The survival of the younger Yu's political career following the defection is attributed to either the influence of Zhang Aiping, his father-in-law, who at the time was Minister of Defense, or his friendship with Deng Pufang, the eldest son of Deng Xiaoping, who was confined to a wheelchair after being thrown out of a window by Red Guards during the Cultural Revolution.
+The survival of the younger Yu's political career following the defection is attributed to either the influence of Zhang Aiping, his father-in-law, who at the time was Minister National of Defense, or his friendship with Deng Pufang, the eldest son of Deng Xiaoping, who used a wheelchair after being thrown out of a window by Red Guards during the Cultural Revolution.